McDonald's February sales miss target, Europe blamed

 McDonald's has a broad menu -- including $1 hamburgers, salads, espresso coffee drinks and "premium" Angus burgers -- that appeals to a wider range of customers than the young men who typically frequent other fast-food chains.

 It also uses its massive size to negotiate lower costs for food and other items.
-That has helped the company outpace direct rivals such as Burger King and Wendy's Co.
+That has helped the company outpace direct rivals such as Burger King BKCBK.UL and Wendy's Co (WEN.O).

 "It's still outperforming everybody," Edward Jones analyst Jack Russo said.